Amerie Finally Responds To Claims That She And Kourtney Kardashian Look Alike: “It’s Kind Of Strange”

 It is true that Amerie isn’t the only one out of the two of them to field questions about their similarities.
 The Keeping Up With the Kardashians star, back in 2011, was asked if she’d been told she resembled the singer, and she replied, “Every single day!!”

-Truthfully, the two only seem to share a few visual characteristics, which give the impression that they resemble one another, and that includes their smiles (counting their teeth), their facial structure (in terms of the shape and cheekbones), and their eyebrows.
+Truthfully, what we’re seeing is that the two seem to share a few important characteristics, which give the impression that they resemble one another.
+Similar features include their smiles (counting their teeth), their facial structure (in terms of the shape and cheekbones), and their eyebrows.
 But would you mistake them for family?
 We doubt it.

-Nevertheless, there were countless of people who said they could be “twins,” so we thought we’d take a closer look.
-Hit the flip for more photos of the women serving similar looks and let us know what you think.
+Nevertheless, there have been countless of people who said they could be “twins,” so we thought we’d take a closer look.
+Hit the flip for more photos of the women serving similar looks and to see the things people have said about them looking so much alike.

 “I really do believe ther [sic] is some resemblance between Amerie & Kourtney Kardash….I really do think *shrugs*” said a pretty convinced Twitter user.